rbowsley/lamplighthelp/source/16-13-2_Uploading_Prepared_Profile_Data.markdown

 #### Validating data:

-The system will ensure all the data has been checked before uploading, and list any records not imported due to invalid data.
+The system will ensure all the data has been checked before uploading and list any records not imported due to invalid data.
 This checks things like mobile phone numbers are valid.
 We don't actually recommend using this: it's better to check your data carefully first.

 #### Duplicate data

-This will check each name and address for duplicates, and skip them if any are found.
+This will check each name and address for duplicates and skip them if any are found.
 As this is non-interactive, we recommend not using this in general, unless you think there are high numbers of duplicates.

 #### Titles and suffixes

 Choose this and new titles and suffixes will be added to the lists of available ones (be cautious in case of typos).
-Again it's better to set up the system with the titles and suffixes you need, and make sure your data matches these.
+Again, it's better to set up the system with the titles and suffixes you need and make sure your data matches these.

 #### Overwrite existing records